Preparing for a Career in Medicine

 - You will need a tireless work ethic, sharp academic background, and strong interpersonal skills to provide treatment to patients.

 - Practicing medicine is as much a lifestyle as it is a career; practicing medicine calls for around the clock availability and a commitment to life-long learning.

-- Students interested in applying to medical school are required by the Association of American Medical Colleges to take one year of Biology, one year of Physics, and two years of Chemistry - including one year of Organic Chemistry.
+- According to the Association of American Medical Colleges, although exact course requirements will vary by school, nearly all meical schools require that students have taken one year of Biology, one year of Physics, and two years of Chemistry - including one year of Organic Chemistry.
 Each course must include a corresponding lab.

 - Students will find Classics 201, English Etymology, useful for understanding medical terms.
 Hampden-Sydney's Economics and Business department and Wilson Center for Leadership also endow aspiring doctors with financial acumen and leadership skills necessary to open and run an entrepreneurial medical practice.

 - The Pre-Health Society encourages students to begin developing knowledge of pertinent issues and ethical quandaries in the medical industry while also building a professional network through exposure to practitioners on trips and through speaking engagements.